wherrera10/RxNav.jl/README.md

 ####    rcui(name)

-Take a name of an NDC drug, return its RxCUI as String.
+Take a name of a drug as String argument, return its RxCUI as String.
 <br /><br />

 ####    drugs(name)